lpezet/etl-js/README.md

 ```

 This executor will execute commands on a remote server (as defined in `settings`) through `ssh`.
+You only need to specify either `password` or `privateKey`.

-# Mods (Activities)
+# Mods (and Activities)

-Activities are carried by what's called "mods" here.
+Activities are carried by what's called "mods".
 For example, executing a command (e.g. "echo 'hello world!'") is done by the `commands` mod.
-Downloading a file is done by the `files` mod.
+Downloading a file is done by using the `files` mod.

 Take this snippet of an ETL template: